List of Monkey Dust characters: The classically-trained actor

-A man named Guy who constantly speaks in the emotionless, non-committal style of a TV voice-over, including during sex, in the crowd at a football match, drunkenly admonishing other customers in a pub, when crying during a speech at a friend's funeral and other times when it is normal to talk in an emotional manner.
+A man named Guy who constantly speaks in the emotionless, non-committal style of a TV voiceover, including during sex, in the crowd at a football match, drunkenly admonishing other customers in a pub, when crying during a speech at a friend's funeral and other times when it is normal to talk in an emotional manner.
 His only friends are also voice over actors.
 One is a parody of the American gravelly voiced actor who voices over video trailers (Bill) whilst another speaks in the style of a 'consolidate your finances with one loan adverts' actor's voice.
 Everyone else who hears him, especially his wife, notice nothing wrong in his speech.
 Whenever slighted, he notes that he is a classically trained actor, but he can only ever get television voice-over work.
-The voice of the "classically trained actor" is voiced by a real-life voice-over artist, Peter Dickson, whose voice has been used on such shows as "Today With Des and Mel", "The Price is Right", "The Paul O'Grady Show" and many others.
-The other voice-over actors are played by Enn Reitel (consolidation adverts man whose voice is used by Lombard Direct) and others.
+The voice of the "classically trained actor" is voiced by a real-life voice-over artist, Peter Dickson, whose voice has been used on such shows as Today With Des and Mel, The Price is Right, The Paul O'Grady Show and many others.
+The other voiceover actors are played by Enn Reitel (consolidation adverts man whose voice is used by Lombard Direct) and others.

 Theme pub

-A cardigan-wearing man named Brian walks into his local pub, called "Jefferie's", which, although he is the only patron, has on each occasion been transformed by orders of "the brewery", seemingly as an attempt to attract more customers.
-Themes include a Crack House and an S&M bar.
+A cardigan-wearing man named Brian walks into his local pub, called "Jefferie's", which, although he is the only patron, has on each occasion been transformed by orders of "the brewery", seemingly in an attempt to attract more customers.
+Themes include a crack house and an S&M bar.
 On one occasion, he enters the pub to be told by a barman named Keith, in an absurd leprechaun outfit that it is now an "Oirish pub".
 When he asks what happened to the previous barman, who was Irish, he is told that he was not "Oirish" enough.
-Despite the several themes, Brian remains the only patron, and only ever drinks a pint of Best, with cheese and onion crisps.
+Despite the various different themes, Brian remains the only patron, and only ever drinks a pint of Best, with cheese and onion crisps.
 In the last episode, the brewery decides the problem with the pub is Brian himself and ban him.
-As he walks past the pub, a large queue has formed, showing how successful the pub is, now that people do not see Brian alone inside it.
+As he walks past the pub, a large queue has formed, showing how successful the pub is now that people do not see Brian alone inside it.

 Kelly, work experience girl

 A very dim teenage girl with no understanding of office work, she says "I'm Kelly, I'm on work experience" whenever approached.
-She is totally inept: if you ask her to file some papers, she might photocopy a kettle or staple a mouse mat to her foot.
+She is totally inept: if asked to file some papers she might photocopy a kettle or staple a mousemat to her foot instead.
 In her final scene she jumps out of a window and dies, much to the joy of her employer.